Bank of United States

-Formation
+Founding

-The Bank of United States was chartered on June 23, 1913 with a capital of $100,000 and a surplus of $50,000.
-The bank was founded by Joseph S. Marcus, a former president of the Public Bank, also of Delancey Street.
+The Bank of United States was chartered on June 23, 1913, with a capital of $100,000 and a surplus of $50,000.
+Located at 77 Delancey Street in New York City, the bank was founded by Joseph S. Marcus, a former president of the Public Bank, also of Delancey Street.
 Marcus, who was responsible for the building up of Public Bank, started the new bank, with the backing of several well-known financiers, because of a disagreement with other members of the management.
 Though the directors of Public Bank objected to the choice of name, arguing that "ignorant foreigners would believe that the United States government was interested in this bank and that it was a branch of the United States Treasury in Washington", the name was approved and the bank came into being.
 The use of such an appellation was outlawed in 1926 but did not apply retroactively.

 The founder, Joseph S. Marcus, was a Jewish immigrant to the United States.
-Born in the town of Telz in Germany in 1862, he went to school in Essen and immigrated to the United States at the age of 17 and worked his way up from being a tailor, to a garment industry business, to a banker.
+Born in Telz, Brandenburg, Germany, in 1862, Marcus went to school in Essen and immigrated to the United States at the age of 17.
+He worked his way up from being a tailor to a garment industry business to being a banker.
 He founded the Public Bank in 1906 and the Bank of United States in 1913.
 He died on July 3, 1927.
 He was also a philanthropist known for his donations to the Beth Israel Hospital and for the Hebrew Association for the Blind.
 His son, Bernard K. Marcus, a graduate of Worcester Academy and Columbia University, joined the bank as cashier in 1913 and became vice president in 1918.

 Growth

-The bank grew slowly, with only five branches by 1925.
-However, after the death of the founder, his son, Bernard Marcus who had been running the bank since 1919 grew the bank rapidly through a series of mergers until it had 62 branches by 1930.
-In April 1928, it merged with the Central Mercantile Bank and Trust Company with Bernard Marcus as the President.
+The bank initially grew slowly, with only five branches by 1925.
+However, after the death of the founder, his son Bernard, who had been running the bank since 1919, grew the bank rapidly through a series of mergers until it had 62 branches by 1930.
+In April 1928, it merged with the Central Mercantile Bank and Trust Company with Bernard Marcus as the president.
 In August 1928, it absorbed the Cosmopolitan Bank.